hashicorp/consul/website/source/docs/agent/options.html.markdown

   it relies on proper configuration.
 Nodes in the same datacenter should be on a single LAN.

+* `-join` - Address of another agent to join upon starting up.
+This can be specified multiple times to specify multiple agents to join.
+If Consul is unable to join with any of the specified addresses, agent startup will fail.
+By default, the agent won't join any nodes when it starts up.

 * `-log-level` - The level of logging to show after the Consul agent has started.
 This defaults to "info".
 The available log levels are "trace", "debug", "info", "warn", "err".
 This is the log level that will be shown